-To support gender equality in sports, you should address barriers to girls' participation, for example by ensuring a safe way home from training and changing practice times to avoid ending at night.
+To support gender equality in sports, you should address barriers to girls' participation, for example by ensuring a safe way home from training and changing practice times

 Furthermore, female and male teams should have equal access to sports grounds and equal practice time, as well as the same resources (e.g., balls, cones, etc.).
 In mixed teams, female and male players should get an equal amount of practice and playing time and should be equally involved in special tasks and leadership roles.